qualcomm-linux/build-guide/topic/k2c-qli-build-ga/howto_build.rst

     ::

         # setup-environment provides a help section for instructions
-        # Run the script with --help to view all supported flags
+        # Run the script with --help to view all the supported flags
         setup-environment --help

         # machine and distro flags refer to the machine and distro configuration files present in `meta-qcom/ci` directory.
-        # setup-environment: Sets the environment settings, creates the build directory build,
-        # and enters into build directory.
+        # setup-environment sets the environment settings, creates the build directory build, and enters the build directory.
         source setup-environment --machine meta-qcom/ci/qcs9100-ride-sx.yml --distro meta-qcom/ci/qcom-distro.yml

 #.
 Build the software image: